-NordVPN is the closest you could ever come to what ExpressVPN offers.
-In fact, the Panama-based VPN goes the extra mile when it comes to security and privacy.
-It features the AES 256-bit encryption and the no-logging policy, as well as a double VPN and CyberSec.
+NordVPN is the closest you could ever come to what ExpressVPN offers in terms of privacy and security.
+The Panama-based VPN goes the extra mile by offering a double VPN and CyberSec, in addition to the AES 256-bit encryption and the no-logging policy.

 The first one encrypts your traffic twice for extra protection and the second one blocks malicious websites and annoying ads.